RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

     1. The fail opcode (0x00);
     1. Platform failure.
 1. All opcodes **branch on failure** except: halt (0xff) and fail (0x00).
-1. The following opcodes cause immediate VM termination regardless of any fail address:
+1. The following opcodes cause immediate VM termination regardless of any *metadata*:
     1. The halt opcode (0xff);
     1. The fail opcode (0x00).
 1. A program can be an infinite loop which never terminates.